 A Memory Fortress, we have dedicated systems in place to protect your photos and videos from the moment we receive them.
 However, we can’t control the shipping process.
 Occasionally, boxes will get bumped or dropped during transit which can potentially damage the memories inside.
-This is why we highly recommend packing your memories carefully so they reach our facility safely.
+This is why we highly recommend learning how to pack, box, and ship photographs, videos, and other memories carefully so they reach our facility safely.

 Turn to our organization page to learn how to pack specific items.
 This is a great place to start before you begin the digitization process.
 Next, follow these best practices to increase your chances of a safe transit process.
-Taking a few extra steps to pack your memories safely will be worth it.
+Taking a few extra steps to learn how to pack, box, and ship photographs, videos and the rest of your memories safely will be worth it.

 1. Gather Your Materials

 You will need more than your photos and a box to pack your memories.
 There are a few extra items that can keep your items secure.
 Here’s what you need.

 - Plastic bags (For example, Ziploc sandwich bags and gallon bags)